b. 27/01/1883 Brighton, Sussex. d. 22/03/1918 St Leger, France.

 Sadly, Ernest’s body was not recovered and he is named on the Arras Memorial to the Missing.
 His VC was presented to his parents at Buckingham Palace by King George V on 3rd July 1918.
 Also, as a former member of the Boys Brigade, an award was presented to a member of the Brighton Boys Brigade who was most proficient.
 In addition, Brighton Corporation presented his parents with an illuminated address which conveyed their sympathy.
 On this occasion it was pointed out that Ernest was the first man from Brighton to receive the VC.

 At one time the medals were owned by his fiancée, May Bundy, before passing to his brother, Harold.
 In 1964, Harold wrote to the Green Howards Museum at Richmond, and in 1966 presented them on permanent loan.
-They are still in the possession of the Museum.
+They are still in the possession of the Museum, having been donated fully in 1973.

 LOCATION OF MEDAL: GREEN HOWARDS MUSEUM, RICHMOND, YORKSHIRE.